 The answer is: No there is no requirement that married couples file bankruptcy together.
 Your wife or husband can file bankruptcy individually.

-Whether it is advisable that you file for bankruptcy together will depend on whether both spouses have debts that they are jointly liable for and whether it would be in their best interest financially and in the future to eliminate the personal liability for all of these debts.
+Whether it is advisable that you together will depend on whether both spouses have debts that they are jointly liable for and whether it would be in their best interest financially and in the future to eliminate the personal liability for all of these debts.
 If only one spouse owes debts and the other spouse has no personal liability for the debts then there is no need to file a joint bankruptcy case.

 Community Discharge– In cases where one spouse files for bankruptcy, the debts of the non-filing spouse should be listed.
 This protects the after acquired community assets and property from being subject to claims from the the non-filing spouses creditors.
 This is referred to as a community discharge since it protects the after acquired community assets from being seized, garnished or attached where the community claim was discharged in bankruptcy.